yguitton/training-material/topics/introduction/tutorials/data-manipulation-olympics/tutorial.md

 {: .hands_on}

-Since this new dataset has the exact same structure (number and order of columns), we can simple add the lines from this file to the end of our existing `olympics.tsv` file.
+Since this new dataset has the exact same structure (number and order of columns), we can simply add the lines from this file to the end of our existing `olympics.tsv` file.

 > <hands-on-title>Adding 2022 Olympics to our dataset</hands-on-title>